SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 #### Load

-The **Load** Indicator returns the CPU load utilization.
+The **Load** indicator returns the CPU load utilization.
 Currently, the CPU load can be calculated for the last 15 minutes.

 Load is expressed using the **Average** aggregation method.